nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 - Transit Back to Ebon
 	- Improve light sabers
 	- Speak ?
+	- Juhani (personal 3/X) -> personal story
+        - What are you thinking about?
+        - **And how are things different now?**
+        - We are all in this together.
 	- HK-47
 		- I would like to know more about your functionality.
 		- I thought you said that removing your restraining bolt would restore your memory?